usbarmory/GoTEE/README.md

 Documentation
 =============

-The main documentation can be found on the
+The main documentation, which includes a tutorial, can be found on the [project wiki](https://github.com/f-secure-foundry/GoTEE/wiki).
-[project wiki](https://github.com/f-secure-foundry/GoTEE/wiki).

 The package API documentation can be found on